nextflow-io/nextflow/docs/awscloud.rst

 Docker container image you have specified uses a non standard `entrypoint <https://docs.docker.com/engine/reference/builder/#entrypoint>`_ which does not allow the execution of the BASH launcher script required by Nextflow to run the job.

+This may also happen if the AWS CLI doesn't run correctly.

+Other places to check for error information:

+- The ``.nextflow.log`` file.
-Check also the Job execution log in the AWS Batch dashboard for further error details.
+- The Job execution log in the AWS Batch dashboard.
+- The `CloudWatch <https://aws.amazon.com/cloudwatch/>`_ logs found in the ``/aws/batch/job`` log group.